 Do you make your chocolate from cocoa beans?
 No. We work with "couverture" chocolate as do most artisan chocolatiers.
 It comes to us in large blocks or buttons for us to then temper & create our beautiful chocolates.
 Making couverture from beans is a different skill base & one that also requires a lot of space & machinery that we do not have.
 We liken ourselves to being like bakers - they work with flour to make their artisan breads, we work with couverture that has been processed for us, to make all our chocolates.
 We also strongly believe in working with fine couverture chocolate that is Raisetrade ie: it is processed in its country of origin - from the cocoa beans to the chocolate.
 This means working with fresher beans, local sugar (& milk if milk chocolate) & importantly, local labour which adds significantly more to the local economy than exporting commodity dried cocoa beans, even fairtrade beans, to be processed in the West.
 For more information about all the chocolates we work with, see Our Chocolates page.

 Which delivery services do you use to send the chocolates?
 Most of our items are sent by Royal Mail as we find postmen very efficient at delivering to domestic addresses.
 We offer a variety of postal options but all are tracked so that you can follow the progress of your delivery and have confirmation of when it is delivered.
-We offer a 3-5 day standard tracked service, a first-class tracked service (usually next day but not a guaranteed next day service) and, for the same price, a first-class tracked future day delivery service in which you choose your preferred future weekday delivery date from the calendar (however, this is also not guaranteed delivery date).
+We offer a 3-5 day standard tracked service (we can't guarantee this timeline, particularly if circumstances beyond our control - such as postal strikes - affect delivery providers), a first-class tracked service (usually next day but not a guaranteed next day service) and, for the same price, a first-class tracked future day delivery service in which you choose your preferred future weekday delivery date from the calendar (however, this is also not guaranteed delivery date).
 Please note that we cannot offer a preferred delivery date service on our standard service - they will leave us as soon as we can pack & despatch the items.
 We are not currently able to offer a guaranteed next day delivery service.
 If the recipient is not in to receive the item, the postman will leave a card & the item can be collected from the local delivery depot.
-We would use a courier however if you place a very large order with us that weighs over 2kg in total.
+We may use a courier if you place a very large order with us that weighs over 6kg in total.

 Can I choose a future delivery date for anything on your website?
 Yes.
 If you click on the 1st Class 'future day' delivery option when going through the checkout, a calendar will pop up below and you can enter the preferred future delivery that you would like.
 Please be aware that this is a 1st Class service and so it is NOT a guaranteed date as we currently do not offer guaranteed delivery.
 This preferred day service applies to all our items on our website.

 Do you deliver on Saturdays & Sundays?
-Not currently, this is something we are reviewing due to the high costs of Saturday deliveries.
+Parcels sent from our Chococo HQ may be delivered during your postie's Saturday round.
 We are not able to offer Sunday deliveries.

 I used to be able to send items to multiple different delivery addresses in the same order, why not now?
 We removed this function from our new website launched in October 2020 as it was causing quite a few issues on our old site.
 Our new site is much more sophisticated in that if you are logged in, it remembers all your card & billing address details, so it is actually super quick to create a new order with a different delivery address and gift message each time.
 This makes it much simpler for both you to use and us to manage at this end.
 Your card details are held by a secure third party payment provider which helps speed things up for you.

 Can I include a gift message with the item I have ordered?
 Yes, you can add a free gift message - just click on the words ADD A FREE GIFT MESSAGE under the payment section when going through the checkout and a box will pop up for you to add your message.
-This will be added, exactly as you have written, to a gift card by our despatch team and placed on top of the item(s) in the postal box so will be the first thing that the recipient sees.
+You will need to save your message by clicking the SAVE button and this will be added, exactly as you have written, to a gift card by our despatch team and placed on top of the item(s) in the postal box so will be the first thing that the recipient sees.